Blade Server Setup For New Cloud Environment

 IaaS (Infrastructure as a Service)

-IaaS offer physical virtual machines and other resources such as virtual machines as guests.
-Pools of hypervisors within the cloud operational support-system can support large numbers of virtual machines and the ability to scale services up and down according to customers’ varying requirements.)
-For this case study iaas setup is configured using ESXi as backend (VMware Hypervisor Tool) and PCD (Pan Cloud Director tool from Egenera Inc for managing cloud environment) is used as frontend.
-VMware ESXi are Type 1 hypervisors that are VMware’s enterprise software hypervisors for guest virtual servers that run directly on processing blade without requiring an additional underlying operating system.
-Installation requires a bootable ISO which can be integrated with additional hardware specific drivers from the blade manufacturer.
+IaaS offers physical machines and other resources, such as guest virtual machines.
+Pools of hypervisors within the cloud operational support system host large numbers of virtual machines and allow services to scale up or down based on customers’ requirements.
+In this case study, the IaaS setup uses ESXi as the backend (VMware’s hypervisor tool) and PCD (Pan Cloud Director from Egenera Inc.) as the frontend for managing the cloud environment.
+VMware ESXi hypervisors are Type 1 enterprise-grade hypervisors that run guest virtual servers directly on processing blades without requiring an additional operating system.
+To install ESXi, administrators use a bootable ISO that can include hardware-specific drivers from the blade manufacturer.